-ADVOCACY— Finding meaning in life - developing understanding of art and symbolism from a variety of cultures and historical periods in comparison with the historic treatments of illness, finding a new meaning in life despite of a label or diagnosis.
+ADVOCACY— Finding meaning in life - developing an understanding of art and symbolism from a variety of cultures and historical periods in comparison with the historical treatments of illness, finding a new meaning in life despite a label or diagnosis.

 EMPOWERMENT—Taking responsibility for one’s life – participating in critique and review of exhibitions provides members an ability to listen to constructive criticisms and verbalize opinions about personal artworks and the works of others while building good mental health.
 The above concepts function most effectively when naturally introduced in daily activities.
 These concepts in the fine arts programs are essential for staff, advanced membership and visiting artists as they develop and implement new curricula.

 The following course outlines include descriptions of how and what members learn using the four concept goals and objectives of 9Muses Fine Arts Program.
 These course descriptions emphasize new media, techniques, and skills introduced for each membership level.
 Members continue to use media and refine skills introduced at each level accomplished.
 Open Studio times and advanced membership opportunities are available for those who qualify.

 Members develop an enhanced awareness of their environment by identifying and describing objects both in their environment and in works of art.
 Participating members classify objects on the basis of characteristics such as color, texture, and form and develop a visual vocabulary of line, colors, and textures.

 Using Creative Expression/Performance members use a variety of basic materials to intuitively arrange lines, colors, and forms in original works of art.
 Participating members produce two-dimensional artworks in media such as crayon and acrylic paint.
 Members use brushes and large paper.